laravel/docs/billing.md

 <a name="quickstart-building-a-subscribed-middleware"></a>
 #### Building A Subscribed Middleware

-For convenience, you may wish to build a [middleware](/docs/{{version}}/middleware) which determines if the incoming request is from a subscribed user.
+For convenience, you may wish to create a [middleware](/docs/{{version}}/middleware) which determines if the incoming request is from a subscribed user.
 Once this middleware has been defined, you may easily assign it to a route to prevent users that are not subscribed from accessing the route:

     <?php